 - Develop a work plan that includes a vision for the district, a mission statement, and a set of goals, both long and short term.
 Don't overwhelm your first year's work plan with too many projects; prioritize your activities by choosing projects that are easy to accomplish as well as those that can have visible impact while you are building capacity.
 More information on how and why to do work planning can be found in the Main Street Board Members Handbook as well as Revitalizing Main Street.

 - Schedule regular meetings with board members and committees, as well as with stakeholders and partners.

 - Recruit volunteers for key projects, events, and activities; create a volunteer file and develop a volunteer recognition system.

 - Promote the program: Use a variety of public relations tools, including social media, brochures, newsletters, article placement, and website to get the word out.
 Develop a media list for press releases.

 - Take inventory of what you have: Identify economic development and historic preservation resources in your community.
 Inventory the district's buildings, businesses, parking, etc., including photos.

 - Collect information: Begin to build your own clearinghouse of resource materials by collecting website addresses, articles, books, presentations, sample documents, and samples of marketing materials.
 What you don't use now you eventually will.
-Join and use the Main Street List Serve, (a benefit of the National Main Street Center's Network Membership), to connect with other Main Street program directors, board members, and volunteers and learn about their challenges and solutions.
+Join and use the Main Street List Serve, (a benefit of National Main Street Center Membership), to connect with other Main Street program directors, board members, and volunteers and learn about their challenges and solutions.
 Use this website's Resources section to research sample documents and past articles from Main Street News to build your files.
 Identify existing events and collect information on past promotional activities.
-Collect and review any studies, market analyses, or master plans that have been done.
+Collect and review any studies, market analysis, or master plans that have been done.